Host-Kra factors for $\bigoplus_{p\in P}\mathbb{Z}/p\mathbb{Z}$ actions and finite dimensional nilpotent systems

-and the factor map $\pi:Y\rightarrow X$, where $\pi(y)=y^2$. \end{example} There are multiple notions of dimension for topological spaces in the literature, which do not behave nicely for non-locally compact groups (see \cite{AM}).
-Instead we use the following general and natural approach.
-We say that a topological space $X$ is totally disconnected if for every $x,y\in X$, there exists a clopen subset $C\subseteq X$ such that $x\in C$ and $y\not\in C$.
-It is well known that all products and closed subsets of totally disconnected sets are totally disconnected. \begin{defn} A topological group $H$ is said to be \textit{zero dimensional} if it is totally disconnected.
-A topological group $H$ is said to be \textit{finite dimensional} if it is contained in the family of groups $\mathcal{FD}$ where, \begin{itemize} \item[(i)] $\mathcal{FD}$ contains all Lie group and all totally disconnected group. \item[(ii)] If $K\leq \mathcal{FD}$ then any closed subgroup of $K$ is in $\mathcal{FD}$. \item[(iii)] If $L\leq K$ is a closed subgroup and $K/L,L\in\mathcal{FD}$, then $K\in\mathcal{FD}$. \end{itemize} \end{defn} In the specific case of compact abelian groups we use the following definition. \begin{prop} [finite dimensional compact abelian groups] \cite[Theorem 8.22]{HM} The following conditions are equivalent for a compact abelian group $U$ and a natural number $n$: \begin{enumerate} \item {$U$ is of dimension $n$.} \item {There exists a compact totally disconnected subgroup $\Delta$ of $U$ and a short exact sequence } \item {There exists a compact zero dimensional subgroup $\Delta$ of $U$ and a continuous surjective homomorphism $\varphi:\Delta\times\mathbb{R}^n\rightarrow U$ such that $\Gamma:=\ker\varphi$ is discrete.
+and the factor map $\pi:Y\rightarrow X$, where $\pi(y)=y^2$. \end{example} There are multiple notions of dimension for topological spaces in the literature, which do not coincide for non-locally compact groups (see \cite{AM} for a survey about the different notions of dimension and the history behind them).
+Throughout we say that a topological space $X$ is totally disconnected if for every $x,y\in X$, there exists a clopen subset $C\subseteq X$ such that $x\in C$ and $y\not\in C$.
+Another possible definition for a totally disconnected space $X$ is to require that all connected components are singletons.
+These definitions do not coincide in general, but in this paper the results remain the same if we interchange one definition with another.
+It is well known that all products and closed subsets of totally disconnected sets are totally disconnected.\\ Since there is no concrete notion of dimension for non-locally compact groups we will use the following natural definition instead. \begin{defn} A topological group $H$ is said to be \textit{zero dimensional} if it is totally disconnected.
+A topological group $H$ is said to be \textit{finite dimensional} if it is contained in the family of groups $\mathcal{FD}$, where $\mathcal{FD}$ is the minimal family satisfying that \begin{itemize} \item[(i)] $\mathcal{FD}$ contains all Lie groups and all totally disconnected groups. \item[(ii)] If $K\leq \mathcal{FD}$ then any closed subgroup of $K$ is in $\mathcal{FD}$. \item[(iii)] If $L\leq K$ is a closed subgroup and $K/L,L\in\mathcal{FD}$, then $K\in\mathcal{FD}$. \end{itemize} \end{defn} In the specific case of compact abelian groups, this is equivalent to the following definition. \begin{prop} [finite dimensional compact abelian groups] \cite[Theorem 8.22]{HM} The following conditions are equivalent for a compact abelian group $U$ and a natural number $n$: \begin{enumerate} \item {$U$ is of dimension $n$.} \item {There exists a compact totally disconnected subgroup $\Delta$ of $U$ and a short exact sequence } \item {There exists a compact zero dimensional subgroup $\Delta$ of $U$ and a continuous surjective homomorphism $\varphi:\Delta\times\mathbb{R}^n\rightarrow U$ such that $\Gamma:=\ker\varphi$ is discrete.